myaslioglu/retention/README.md

 📜 License

 This fork inherits the license of the original repo.
-Please consult LICENSE in MayukhSobo/Transformer.
+See LICENSE in MayukhSobo/Transformer.